israelpablo/DatoMasivos/Unit2/Practices/Practica7.md

 ![img](https://github.com/israelpablo/DatoMasivos/blob/Unit2/Unit2/Practices/Result%201.PNG)

-If some one need check the values you can use the next code.
+If someone needs to check the values you can use the next code.

 ```